tg222eu/azure-landing-zone-tf/README.md

-# Azure Landing Zone
+# Azure Platform Foundation

-**Personal learning project** – Exploring Azure landing zone patterns using Terraform
+**Personal learning project** – Exploring Azure Platform Foundation patterns using Terraform

 ### Current Status
 This is an early-stage project I started recently to practice Infrastructure as Code concepts.